BSSM is resuming our on-campus program this fall! Click here for our most recent update.

 Sacramento International (SMF)

-The Sacramento International Airport is only two hours and 15 minutes from Redding, and it is very easy to drive to Redding from that airport.
-You only have to get on I-5 North and stay on it until you are in Redding.
+The Sacramento International Airport is only two hours and 15 minutes from Redding — a very easy to drive to Redding.
+You simply drive on I-5 North and stay on it until you are in Redding.

 San Francisco International (SFO)